zoot101/snapraid-daily/README.md

 * Gmail via Oauth2

 Comment out to disable email notifications.
-If one wants to use an alternative form of notifcation either instead of emails or inaddtion to them see the Notification Hook below.
+If one wants to use an alternative form of notifcation either instead of emails or in addtion to them see the Notification Hooks section below.

 ### email\_address

 Main email address to send the notification emails to.
-The default is none, thus disabling email notifications.

 This can also be commented out to disable email notifications.

 ### deletion\_threshold

 If the number of files deleted since the last sync is found to be greater than this number, then the script will exit and notify the user via email.
 Must be a postive number.
-The default is **100**.
-To disable permanently and sync every time regardless of the number deleted, set to 0.
+The default is **100** if omitted or commented out.

+On the other hand, to disable permanently and sync every time regardless of the number deleted, set to 0.

 ### moved\_threshold

 As above, but for files moved.
 Must be a positive number.
-The default is **100**.
+The default is **100** if omitted or commented out.
 As before, to disable permanently and sync every time regardless of the number moved, set to 0.

 ### updated\_threshold

 Also as above, but for files updated.
 Must be a positive number.
 Set to zero to disable permanently and sync each time regardless of the number of updated files.
-If omitted, the default is **100**
+If omitted or commented out, the default is **100**.

 ### sync\_pre\_hash

-Allows disabling of the use of the "-h" or "--pre-hash" option for snapraid during sync operations.
+Allows disabling of the use of the "-h" or "--pre-hash" option for SnapRAID during sync operations.
 This will speed up sync operations but forfeit the added safeguard that the extra preliminary hash operation provided.
 Set to **no** to disable.
 On by default if omitted.
 It is recommended to leave it